goauthentik/authentik/website/integrations/services/snipe-it/index.md

 -   LDAP Email: mail

 :::note
-authentik does not support other LDAP attributes like Employee Number, Department, etc. If you need these fields, you will need to setup custom attributes.
+authentik does not support other LDAP attributes like Employee Number, Department, etc out of the box.
+If you need these fields, you will need to setup custom attributes.
 :::

 Save your config, then click on Test LDAP Synchorization.
 This does not import any users, just verifies everything is working and the account can search the directory.